spring-io/issue-bot/README.md

 ### Waiting for Feedback

-The issue bot monitors open issues (not pull requests) that are labeled as waiting for feedback.
+The issue bot monitors open issues and pull requests that are labeled as waiting for feedback.

-* If you apply the waiting for feedback label, the bot will then monitor the issue.
+* If you apply the waiting for feedback label, the bot will then monitor the issue or pull request.
 * If feedback isn’t provided within 7 days of the label being applied, it’ll comment with a reminder.
-* If feedback isn’t provided within a futher 7 days, it’ll close the issue.
+* If feedback isn’t provided within a futher 7 days, it’ll close any issue.
+Pull requests will not be closed.

 Any comment that isn’t from a collaborator is considered to be feedback.
 When such a comment is made, the bot removes the waiting label and adds a feedback provided label.